Mechanical breakdown insurance

 Sometimes MBI is called extended warranty insurance, because it

-who is providing the cover, make sure you ask.
+the cover, make sure you ask.

 ASIC's Peter Kell talks about mechanical breakdown